Prowler in the Yard

 Prowler in the Yard is the second studio album by American grindcore band Pig Destroyer.
-It was released on July 24, 2001, on Relapse Records.
+It was released on July 24, 2001, by Relapse Records.
 The album follows a dark and twisted story of love, obsession, and gore.
 The booklet also features an extra page of prose about the protagonist and "Jennifer".
-The album was recorded on an 8-track in drummer Brian Harvey's basement.
-In March 2009, Terrorizer named the album the third best American grindcore release of all time.
+It is now regarded by many as one of the best grindcore releases of all time, namely for ballad-style lyrics, technical ability, unique and catchy guitar riffs and relentless drumming.